-The Children’s Department offers 14 computers with high speed Internet access and 4 early literacy stations.
+The Children’s Department offers computers with high speed Internet access and early literacy stations.
 Children through 8th grade are permitted to use the computers in the children’s area.
-Adults must use the computers found on the second floor.
-The Guilford Free Library does not filter the Internet access.
+Young children through 2nd grade are permitted to use the early literacy stations.
+Adults must use the computers found on the second floor unless they are actively assisting a child using the computer.
+The Guilford Free Library does not filter the Internet access nor restrict babies and toddlers from using the early literacy stations.
 Please read the following statement about children using library materials:

 Information for the Concerned Citizen: